 • Starting Gold: Your starting gold is equal to 100 gp plus the gold piece value of a magic item of your character level minus 1.
 Market prices for magic items are found on page 223 of the Player's Handbook and on page 278 of the Rules Compendium.
-For example, if you create a 5th-level character, your starting gold is 940 gp: the base of 100 gp

-+ 840 gp (the value of a 4th-level magic item).
+For example, if you create a 5th-level character, your starting gold is 940 gp: the base of 100 gp + 840 gp (the value of a 4th-level magic item).
 You may spend this gold to purchase equipment (including magic items) from any player resource.
-You may only purchase magic items with a rarity of Common.
+You may only purchase magic items, including consumables, with a rarity of Common.

-- Starting Magic Items: You must fill your three highestlevel found-item slots during character creation.
-Each slot is filled as if you had taken the "choose an item" Treasure.
-You can choose either Common or Uncommon items to fill these slots, but you must follow the item-level limits based on each slot's level.
-For example, if you are creating an 11th-level character, you will fill your level 11, level 10, and level 9 found-item slots.
-The level 11 slot can hold a Common item of 13th level or less, or an Uncommon item of 11th level or less.
-The level 10 slot can hold a Common item of 12th level or less, or an Uncommon item of 10th level or less.
-The level 9 slot can hold a Common item of 11th level or less, or an Uncommon item of 9th level or less.
-You may not leave these slots open; you must fill them during character creation.
-They represent the magic items that your character gained during his or her previous adventures. - Found-Item Slots: You forfeit all the other found-item slots that are numbered below your starting character level.
-For example, if you start at 8th level, you lose your level 1 through level 5 found item slots (and you filled your level 6, 7, and 8 slots during character creation).
-You have no open found-item slots when you begin play, but you gain another found-item slot each time you gain a character level.
+- Starting Magic Items: Choose a total of three permanent Common or Uncommon magic items during character creation.
+These items represent the spoils of your earlier adventuring career, so you do not pay any gold for them.
+You get one item whose item level is equal to or less than your character level minus 1, a second item whose item level is equal to or less than your character level, and a third item whose item level is equal to or less than your character level plus 1.
+For example, a 5th-level character starts with one 4th-level item, one 5th-level item, and one 6th-level item.
+You may choose lower-level items if you wish, but you do not receive a "refund" or any other compensation if you choose items that are lower than the maximum, and you may not exchange one of your higherlevel items for multiple lower-level items. - Found-Item Slots: You forfeit all the found-item slots that are numbered below your starting character level.
+For example, if you start at 8th level, you lose your level 1 through level 7 found-item slots.
+(The three magic items you chose during character creation count as found items, but it doesn't matter which slots they occupy.)
+You have one open found-item slot when you begin play, and you gain another found-item slot each time you gain a character level.
 Just like any character, items that you purchase with gold are not considered found items. - Refer to the DMG if you need more information.
 Follow the rules for creating higher-level characters found in the Dungeon Master's Guide (page 143) in addition to those in this document.
 Characters created above 1st level may not use playtest or preview classes from Dragon Magazine.

 Option Two: Use a pre-generated character.
 Instead of creating a higher-level character of your own, pre-generated characters of various levels are available for download from www.livingforgottenrealms.com.
 When you play a pregenerated character, it becomes yours - you have the option of keep the character and advancing it as a normal character, including the option to retrain.
 You may change the pre-generated character's name (this is an exception to the normal retraining rules).
 The pre-generated characters have been given a selection of appropriate magic items, but if you decide to keep the character, you can also change those starting items.
 To do this, you wipe out all the character's starting treasure (everything printed on the pregenerated character sheet) and follow the rules listed under Option One for starting gold and magic items.
-Note that if you choose to rebuild the pre-generated character's starting magic items, you have no found-item slots available until the character gains a level.
+Pre-generated characters begin play with one open found-item slot, just like any other character created above 1st level..